 As your little one gets close to crawling, it’s time to babyproof their environment.
 To start, get on the floor and look at the surroundings from a baby’s perspective.
-See what’s tempting to grab, what’s at eye level, and what could injure them.
-Then, put away fragile items, secure furniture that could fall over and pad sharp edges.
+See what’s tempting to grab and pull, what’s at eye level, and what could injure them.
+Then, put away fragile items, move cords, secure furniture that could fall over, and put padding on sharp edges.

-Every few months, and when your child reaches a new milestone, like walking, evaluate your home for additional babyproofing needs.
-Here are 13 budget-friendly safety tricks you can easily install yourself:
+Every few months, and when your child reaches a new milestone (like walking), evaluate your home for additional babyproofing needs.
+As they grow taller, the danger zones will increase.
+Try these budget-friendly safety tricks you can easily do yourself:

-1. Secure cleaning products: Plastic bins with lids and latches that baby can’t open are a safer place for cleaning products.
-If you can store them on a high shelf or in a cabinet as well, even better.
+2. Hide cleaning products: Plastic bins with lids and latches that baby can’t open are a safer place for cleaning products than under your kitchen sink.
+If you can store them on a high shelf or out of sight in a cabinet as well, that’s even better.

-3. Cover outlets: Put adhesive bandages or duct tape over electrical outlets if you don’t have plastic covers (this trick works great at hotels and family and friends’ houses too!).
-Avoid cartoon varieties of bandages, because they can attract little ones’ attention.
+4. Cover outlets: Put adhesive bandages or duct tape over electrical outlets if you don’t have plastic covers (this trick works great at hotels and other people’s houses too!).
+Avoid cartoon varieties of bandages that will attract little ones’ attention.

 photo: Renee Servinsky of Sassy Wife/Classy Life

-5. Block off the fireplace: Babyproof a fireplace without sacrificing aesthetics too much by covering the opening with a piece of magnetic chalkboard.
-It will block off the entrance and give little ones a surface on which to draw and play with magnets (choose large magnets that don’t pose a choking hazard).
+5. Block off the fireplace: Babyproof a fireplace without sacrificing aesthetics too much by covering the opening with a piece of magnetic chalkboard (we love the one above from Sassy Wife/Classy Life).
+The chalkboard blocks off the fireplace and give little ones a surface on which to draw with chalk and play with magnets (choose large magnets that don’t pose a choking hazard).

 6. Place dishtowels out of reach: Nix the dishtowel hanging off of your oven door handle.
 Tots can pull down on it and open a hot oven or injure themselves with the heavy door.
 Move towels to a higher shelf or windowsill, or put them on command hooks out of baby’s reach.

-7. Use a toilet paper tube tester: Skip purchasing a commercial choke tester.
+7. Use a toilet paper tube tester: There’s no need to purchase a choke tester.
 Anything that can fit into an empty toilet paper tube is small enough for your baby to choke on.
-Keep all those wee things locked up in drawers and tall cabinets.
+Keep all those wee things in tall cabinets.